 Move the virtual machine’s configuration file and virtual disks.

 Move the virtual machine to another host and move its configuration file and virtual disks.

-- Select the destination host or cluster for this virtual machine migration and click Next.
+- If you change the compute resource of the virtual machine, select the destination compute resource for this virtual machine migration and click Next.

 Any compatibility problem appears in the Compatibility panel.
 Fix the problem, or select another host or cluster.

 Possible targets include hosts and DRS clusters with any level of automation.
 If a cluster has no DRS enabled, select a specific host in the cluster rather than selecting the cluster.

 - Select the format for the virtual machine's disks.